 With average shoe prices around $150–$175, even the lower cut gives you $7.50–$8.75 per sale.
 Top band can hit $20+.

-I’ve pushed everything from Christmas trees to online courses — in my experience, high-ticket items make each percent go further.
+I’ve pushed everything from artificial Christmas trees to online courses, so in my experience, high-ticket items make each percent go further.

 Plenty of customers buy multiple pairs too, which means more orders over time.